-FUNDING AREAS: Education, healthcare & medical research, human services
+FUNDING AREAS: Education, healthcare and medical research, human services

-IP TAKE: Healthcare and medical funding are a big part of annual grantmaking, with a focus on cardiac care.
+IP TAKE: Pitch a healthcare proposal about cardiac care.
 Education has received pretty consistent support and is broadly focused on graduation rates and pre-K to grade 12 programs.

-Fortunately for grantseekers, McGowan does accept unsolicited letters of inquiry through an online system.
-It does not, however, make a habit of supporting advocacy, building funds, capital campaigns, endowments, sponsorships, grants to individuals, international grants, or the arts.
-And it doesn’t fund multi-year awards, either.
+McGowan does accept unsolicited letters of inquiry through an online system.
+It does not, however, make support advocacy, building funds, capital campaigns, endowments, sponsorships, grants to individuals, international grants, multi-year awards, or the arts.
 The board of directors considers new grant requests three times per year.
 To get in touch with the McGowan staff about grants, call 312-544-4412 or email email@example.com.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)